MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 - You do not need to learn to program for specialized high-performance hardware running next to the QPU (such as FPGAs).
 - Running an equivalent program without the integrated hybrid features would require returning every intermediate measurement result and then running post-processing on the data.

+You can find the code sample [here](//TODO).

 ### Three-qubit repetition code

-This sample demonstrates how to create a 3-qubit repetition code that can be used to detect and correct bit flip errors.
+This sample demonstrates how to create a [three-qubit repetition code]() that can be used to detect and correct bit flip errors.

 It leverages integrated hybrid computing features to count the number of times error correction was performed while the state of a logical qubit register is coherent.

+You can find the code sample [here](https://github.com/microsoft/qsharp/blob/main/samples/algorithms/ThreeQubitRepetitionCode.qs).

 ### Iterative phase estimation

-*This sample code was written by members of [KPMG](https://kpmg.com/xx/en/home/services/advisory/management-consulting/technology-consulting/quantum-technologies.html) Quantum team in Australia and falls under an MIT License.
-It aims to demonstrate expanded capabilities of :::no-loc text="QIR Adaptative RI"::: targets and makes use of bounded loops, classical function calls at run time, nested conditional if statements, mid circuit measurements, and qubit reuse.*

-This sample program demonstrates an iterative phase estimation within Q#.
+This sample* program demonstrates an iterative phase estimation within Q#.
 It uses iterative phase estimation to calculate an inner product between two 2-dimensional vectors encoded on a target qubit and an ancilla qubit.
 An additional control qubit is also initialized which will be the only qubit used for measurement.

 The circuit begins by encoding the pair of vectors on the target qubit and the ancilla qubit.
 It then applies an Oracle operator to the entire register, controlled off the control qubit, which is set up in the $\ket +$ state.
 The controlled Oracle operator generates a phase on the $\ket 1$ state of the control qubit.
 This can then be read by applying an H gate to the control qubit to make the phase observable when measuring.

+You can find the code sample [here](//TODO).

+**This sample code was written by members of [KPMG](https://kpmg.com/xx/en/home/services/advisory/management-consulting/technology-consulting/quantum-technologies.html) Quantum team in Australia and falls under an MIT License.
+It aims to demonstrate expanded capabilities of :::no-loc text="QIR Adaptative RI"::: targets and makes use of bounded loops, classical function calls at run time, nested conditional if statements, mid circuit measurements, and qubit reuse.*

 ## Related content